Hi there, I'm

 Just like group projects back in school, making reservations for a large group can get complicated pretty quickly.
 Different people have different food preferences with different schedules and different lives, and the more people there are, the more complex it gets.

-I designed a responsive reservations website that focuses on helping users who are looking to make reservations for a large group of people and help them quickly resolve matters that would normally come up in this situation.
+This case study details how I designed a responsive reservations website that focuses on helping users who are looking to make reservations for a large group of people and help them quickly resolve matters that would normally come up in this situation.

 Reducing food waste in the home